jeff-hager-dev/electronic-conway/README.md

 ## Why

-Because I wanted to
+Because I wanted to...

 Yes, I know I could have done this with Canvas or other web techs but I wanted to see if I could do it with Angular.
+I also know that this isn't the most "Angular"/"Electron" way but again this was a pet project for me to have fun with.

 ## Rules